guettli/learning-kubernetes-log/README.md

 # February 2022

+off-topic: As a developer, how can I define a dependency between my app and a service which my app needs?
+AFAIK there is no solution yet.

+Defining dependencies between an app and a library is easy.
+But between services ....
+I have no clue (although this is a very basic question)

+---

+You want to use a managed kubernetes, but you are unsure which provider to choose?
+Kubernetes is an open source project.
+I think it makes sense to choose a provider who contributes much to it.

+Here is a chart of contributions per company: https://k8s.devstats.cncf.io/d/9/companies-table?orgId=1

+Conclusion: I think I will use Google (GKE) or Azure (AKE).
+Not AWS.

+---

+The #kubernetes-users Slack channel is great.
+You get profound answers during several minutes (not always, but often).
+From time to time I try to answer questions, too.
+Although I don't know much yet, sometimes I can help.

+---

+Wow, three great books about SRE are available for free: https://sre.google/books/ (I read the first one in 2018)

+---

+I see experienced people struggling with Kubernetes.
+They have 20 years experience in IT.
+This means they were able to do their IT work 20 years without kubernetes.
+They are experts, but they struggle to except/adapt/enbrace Kubernetes.

+Young people are more open to now things.
+This is normal for mammals.

+---

+Some years ago, while fighting with config-management with SaltStack I had a "vision": Config-management with SaltStack, Ansible ... is nice, but it would be much better if you had a relational database schema, and instead of writing YAML files, you could use SQL (or a web-GUI) to define your desired state.
+I am happy that I never started to implement this "vision".
+Because Kubernetes is this vision.
+Except that it is not SQL, but nevertheless Kubernetes provides this well defined schema.
+I like it.

+---

+---

+vscode has Kubernetes YAML support.
+Even with auto-complete.
+Nice.

+---

 Which network plugin to use?
 I think Cilicum is the best solution.
 It will be used in GKE.

 Ansible/Terraform usualy run once.
 The operator pattern of K8s is better: it brings